 Helpfiles for proposal-related software and proposal "Threads" are available from the CXC proposer site (http://cxc.harvard.edu/proposer/).
-Helpfiles are available over the web as HTML files, in PDF format, and as part of the CIAO "ahelp" system.
+Helpfiles are available on-line as HTML files, in PDF format, and as part of the CIAO "ahelp" system.
 Proposal Threads are modeled on CIAO threads and give step-by-step examples of how to perform feasibility calculations, fill in the RPS forms, and submit a proposal.
-They are intended primarily (but not exclusively) for less experienced Chandra users.